Volatar/Group7-repo-projects/Playwright Lab Documentation/6 Playwright Page Object Model with Python .md

+# Playwright Python Tutorial
-# Playwright Page Object Model with Python
+## Playwright Page Object Model with Python
-The Page Object Model is a design pattern.
+The Page Object Model is a design pattern, which can enhance code and allow it to be maintained and reusable for test automation.

 ### Step 1